What are some simple tips to protect your car from the sun?

 - Wash and dry often.
 Sun and heat can fade and crack the paint.
 Frequent washing and hand drying help remove dirt and dust particles that can cause micro scratches and dull your car's finish.

 - Check tire pressure.
 Hot pavement and underinflated tires can be a dangerous combination, and may lead to a blowout.
-Even good tires can lose about one pound of air pressure a month, so it's really important to check often when it's hot.
+Even good tires can lose about one pound of air pressure a month, so it's really important to check tire pressure often when it's hot.
 Make sure you follow your vehicle's manufacturer recommended tire pressure.

 Under the hood